Multiplicity one theorems: the Archimedean case: Fourier transform and rigidity

 Let $F$ be a finite dimensional real vector space, which is canonically a Nash manifold.
-Denote by $\oW[F]$ the space of all (complex) polynomial coefficient differential operators on $F$, called the Weyl algebra of $F$.
-It contains the algebra $\C[F]$ of all polynomial functions, and the algebra $\oD[F]$ of all constant coefficient differential operators.
-Furthermore, the multiplication map
+Denote by $\C[F]$ the algebra of (complex) polynomial functions and $\oD[F]$ the algebra of constant coefficient differential operators, on $F$.
+It is a classical result of L. Schwartz that